-The important thing in this post?
+The important take away in this post?
 A greenhouse doesn’t have to be a permanent structure.
-It can also be a temporary structure that can be put up and taken down each season.
-Nor does it have to be a greenhouse even!
-It could be a temporary hoop house or cold frame, made from PVC and poly tunnel plastic.
+It can be a temporary structure that can be put up and taken down each season.

 Our plan essentially turned out to as follows: